 - General Registration: Go!

 - Important Rules and Policies: What You Need to Know

-General registration will open March 27-30, but the University catalog and schedule of classes for Fall 2017 will be available starting March 1.
+General registration will open April 1-3, but the University catalog and schedule of classes for Fall 2019 is currently available.
 Be sure to review the schedule and the information below before registration opens.